awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

                   target :'YOUR-APP-NAME' do
                      use_frameworks!

+                     pod 'AWSMobileClient', '~> 2.6.6'  # For AWSMobileClient
                      pod 'AWSS3', '~> 2.6.6'            # For file transfers
-                     pod 'AWSCognito', '~> 2.6.6'   #For data sync
+                     pod 'AWSCognito', '~> 2.6.6'       # For data sync

                      # other pods

                   end

                Run :code:`pod install --repo-update` before you continue.

          #.
-Add the following imports to the classes that perform user data storage operations:
+Add the following imports to the classes that perform data storage operations:

             .. code-block:: none